dnlnm/dxnlnm.github.io/_posts/2024-06-25-designing-keyboard.md

 ### Introduction

 Ever since I first laid my fingers on a mechanical keyboard, I was hooked.
 The feeling, feedback and the satisfying clack with every stroke was incredibly satisfying compare to the mushy rubber domes I was used to.
 It's been almost six years since I dip my toes in this hobby.
 Only last year I'm started to think about designing my own keyboard.
-That's when I decided - why not try building one myself from scratch?
+That's when I decided, why not try building one myself from scratch?
 Yes, from the PCB to the case.

 This blog will chronicle my journey into the world of custom keyboard building.
 From designing the PCB, to configuring custom firmware and lastly the keyboard case itself.
 This is not a tutorial but I'll be documenting some of the steps, hurdles and the triumphs along the way so you can get a grasp on how to start designing your own keyboards.